-Start your review by making a list of all of your insurance coverage.
-Even though you can do this at any point during the year, try to review all of your policies at the same time.
+Start your review by making a list of all your insurance coverage.
+Even though you can do this at any point during the year, try to review all your policies at the same time.
 Some providers offer a discount if you purchase multiple plans through them, such as home and auto.

-Here are some tips on what to look for with different types of insurance.
+Here's a checklist of what to look for with different types of insurance.

 Life insurance policies are especially personal, so be prepared to provide information such as medical records and your beneficiaries’ Social Security numbers.
 Make sure to speak with a professional about your coverage needs.

 And don’t forget to review your beneficiary designations.
 Individuals named as beneficiaries of your policies take precedence over any persons named in a will or trust.
 It’s important that you review these designations frequently to make sure the proper beneficiaries are named.

 Your health needs may change over time, as well whether you’re insured through an employer or purchase on your own.
 In addition to your own needs, changing state and federal laws can affect the type of coverage available to you, making a review even more important.

 Here are some things to consider: